pascalr/jome/lib/core/README.md

 # Jome-lib

+This is a work in progress.
+This is the easy way right now.
+I call functions in a custom lib.

+I would like to optimize and avoid using these functions.
+For example, instead of using write.js, I would like the compiler to use fs.write directly.

+But it's overkill for now, so let's do it this way.

 Contains all the code snippets to be used by Jome utilities.

 This library will probably grow to be quite big.